 The outbreak numbers by state are: Alabama (1), Arizona (2), Connecticut (1), Georgia (1), Michigan (1), Minnesota (1), North Dakota (1), Virginia (1), and Washington state (2).
 The CDC expects the number of cases to grow as more people are diagnosed and identified as being part of the outbreak through DNA testing.

 The symptoms of a Salmonella infection include diarrhea that may be bloody, abdominal craps, nausea, vomiting, headache, muscle aches, fever, and chills.
 Symptoms usually begin six to seventy-two hours after exposure to the bacteria.
-Most people get well within about a week, but others become so ill they must be hospitalized.
+Most people get well within about a week without medical intervention, but others become so ill they must be hospitalized.
+Those most seriously ill usually have dehydration or sepsis, which is a blood infection.

-If you ate Wonderful, Trader Joe’s, or Paramount Farms pistachios and have experienced these symptoms, see your doctor.
+If you ate Wonderful, Trader Joe’s, or Paramount Farms pistachios and have experienced these symptoms, see your doctor for diagnosis and help.
 The long term complications of this illness can be serious, including Reiter’s Syndrome, which can cause reactive arthritis and eye problems, along with high blood pressure and irritable bowel syndrome.